Japan Socialist Party: Party platforms and programmatic documents

 The JSP's foundation program in 1945 was three sentences long and stated that the party was "the national rally of the laboring strata".
 This program was maintained until 1955.
 Both nationalization, supported by the left-wing, and socialization, supported by the right-wing, were in the 1955 platform.
 In the 1950s the party supported a five-year plan to socialize the electricity, coal, iron and steel, chemical fertilizer, transportation, and cement industries.
 The party supported a minimum wage of in 1961.

 After Takako Doi became party leader, the JSP established a European-style democratic socialism line.
 Apart from the party's socialist identity, the Murayama Cabinet, which came to power between 1994 and 1996, supported social-liberal reform.
 The JSP opposed Shintoist social conservatism, and was politically friendly with Christianity in the United States.
 There were quite a few Christians in the JSP.
 Former Japanese Prime Minister Tetsu Katayama was also a Christian.

+The party’s long-standing self-definition as a class party / class-based mass party was a central point of contention (see also the Morito–Inamura dispute).
+The left-leaning Japan Socialist Association and its Japan Socialist Association Theses exerted strong influence on the party’s Marxist wing until the late 1980s.